The Hunting Party (2007 film)

-The Hunting Party is a 2007 American satirical black comedy thriller film, starring Richard Gere, Terrence Howard, Diane Kruger, Jesse Eisenberg and Ljubomir Kerekeš.
+The Hunting Party is a 2007 American satirical black comedy thriller film written and directed by Richard Shepard and starring Richard Gere, Terrence Howard, Diane Kruger, Jesse Eisenberg and Ljubomir Kerekeš.
 The working title for this film was Spring Break in Bosnia before being changed to The Hunting Party during post-production.

 The Hunting Party had its world premiere at the 64th Venice International Film Festival on September 3, 2007.
 The film turned out to be a huge commercial disappointment domestically, grossing only US$969,869 in US theatres.

 Plot

 The film begins with a disclaimer: Only the most ridiculous parts of this story are true.

 After years of covering one armed conflict after another, American journalist Simon Hunt is in Bosnia and Herzegovina in early 1994 reporting on the Bosnian War.
-In parallel, he has managed to romance a local Muslim girl who is pregnant with his child.
+In parallel, he has managed to romance a local Muslim young woman who is pregnant with his child.
 However, in the late stages of her pregnancy, she is killed by the Bosnian Serb forces when they overrun her village.
 Upon seeing the carnage, Simon vows revenge on the Bosnian Serb political leader Dragoslav Bogdanović —known as "The Fox".

 Reporting on the gruesome event later that day in a live remote link-up, Simon loses his composure at the network anchor Franklin Harris' suggestion that the Serb attack may have been a reaction to Muslim provocation attacks from inside the village.
 As a result of his on-air meltdown, Simon's journalistic career takes a tumble.
 While his professional prospects spiral downhill, those of his long-time camera man Duck go in the opposite direction.
 Duck gets a cushy job at the network, while Hunt is left following war after war, as a freelancer, in an attempt to get back on the US network television map.

 In fall 2000, Duck, now a professional, travels to Sarajevo to a "puff piece" of the network anchor Franklin Harris covering the fifth anniversary of the Dayton Agreement, along with the fresh-out-of-Harvard young journalist, and son of the network vice-president, Benjamin.
 Duck runs into his old buddy Simon.
 Once a US network star reporter, Simon is, by this point, a desperate half-drunk cynic reduced to filing freelance reports for underfunded news outlets in places like Jamaica and Poland.

 All the while, Simon's looking for a story big enough to propel him back to the realm of credibility.
 He tells Duck that, through a source, he has located Bogdanović, who is now wanted for war crimes with a US$5 million bounty on his head, and that he'd be interested in trying to score an interview with the fugitive.
 The Fox is assumed to be in the village of Čelebići, in the Serbian entity of Bosnia, near the border with Montenegro, with various stories circulating about him, such as that he enjoys fox hunting (hence the nickname) and that the head of his security detail is a ruthless psychopath with a tattooed forehead.